 You need to eat so take yourself off to lunch to Preußenpark for the worst kept secret in town – Thai Park.
 This unofficial market pops up every Sunday with delicious Thai food, cocktails and plenty of activity, all laid out on blankets and made fresh by Berlin’s friendly Thai community.
 After lunch take yourself to the famous Mauerpark flea market for some shopping and delight in unique GDR treasures.
 Grab a bratwurst and a cold beer then follow the noise to the Bearpit karaoke for jaw dropping performances from everyday people from all over the world.

 One of Berlin’s most unmissable activities is to take in a show at Friedrichstadt-Palast.
 The venue is as evocative as the shows themselves with its majestic colourful façade and rich theatrical history.
 However, it’s the shows themselves that will impress the most.
 This is entertainment done on a grand scale with European class and style evident in every detail – from the costumes to the acoustics, the lighting to the performers.
-No less than the star designer Jean Paul GAULTIER was commissioned to develop the stunning costumes for THE ONE Grand Show.
-The glamour and grace will leave you breathless and cap off your truly unforgettable summer in Berlin.
-Despite all that glamour, ticket prices start at just €19.80!
+The new show at the Palast is starting at 27 September.
+VIVID is a declaration of love to life.
+Featuring more than 100 stunning artists on the world’s biggest theater stage.
+A production budget of 12 million euros for spectacular costumes and stage sets of unparalleled dimensions.
+A kaleidoscope of physical perfection and outstanding artistic performances that may prompt tears of joy.
+Despite all the glamour, ticket prices start at just €19.80!

 Berlin am Wasser | Photo: Flickr / blner37